 The clamp is a temporary solution, so get the necessities out of your garage and let it back down very slowly.

 Prop the door open with solid objects that are well balanced as you go.
-When the garage door is open enough to get out the things your needs, such as your car or other expensive or large items, clamp it open.
+When the garage door is open enough to get the things you need, clamp it open so that you can retrieve expensive or large items such as your car.
 The clamp is a temporary solution, so get the necessities out of your garage and let it back down very slowly.

 Call your trusty garage door specialists

 No one knows garage doors better than Hill Country Overhead Door.
-We can safely and expertly repair your garage door and replace your broken spring and inspect the rest of your garage door to make sure that there are no other problems that might bother you in the near future.
+Our experts can safely and accurately repair your garage door, replace broken springs, as well as inspect your garage door to make sure that no other problems will arise in the near future.
 If you’re having any doubts, don’t hesitate to let us know about your garage door woes.

 Don’t forget, we provide service for a wide range of areas in central Texas!